-No. Recommendation Priority Progress 0.4 No further action; Fully implemented; Partially implemented; 3.1 An independent review of the implementation of the High • restructure should be carried out to assess whether the current structure is fit for purpose.
+No. Recommendation Priority Progress No further action; Fully implemented; Partially implemented; Outstanding 3.1 An independent review of the implementation of the High • restructure should be carried out to assess whether the current structure is fit for purpose.
 This should include the scheme of delegation and standing orders to ensure operations can continue in the absence of the Commissioner.
 These governance documents should be updated to reflect the expectation that all decisions are dealt with in a collaborative way with key items being decided by the SMT group.
-3.2 The Commissioner's Office should introduce a formal training High • programme for all staff varying by role.
+3.2 The Commissioner's Office should introduce a formal training High 5.2 • riigii programme for all staff varying by role.
 This should include a combination of internal and external training.
-This should be considered in conjunction with the review and updating of all policies and procedures.
-3.3 The whistleblowing policy should be reviewed to make it fit for High • purpose.
+This should be considered in conjunction with the review and updating of all policies and procedures. ļ 3.3 The whistleblowing policy should be reviewed to make it fit for High • purpose.
 It must then be communicated to all staff members to improve awareness.
-3.4 a) We recommend that a full investigations manual is High • , constructed and the assessment criteria are removed so that the process complies with the legislation.
+3.4 a) We recommend that a full investigations manual is High • constructed and the assessment criteria are removed so that the process complies with the legislation.
 3.4 b) Following this, all eligibility decisions and investigations High • , carried out since August 2020 should be reviewed by an appropriate external investigator.
-3.4 c) Once this review has been undertaken, we recommend that • 0 0, all statistics produced and reporting made in relation to investigations is redrafted and submitted to the relevant stakeholder including but not limited to the Standards Commission and Parliamentary committee's using information directly from the CMS system.
-3.5 We recommend that the AAB is re-engaged and that there is High • 0.0 engagement on a regular basis. ' ''9'' 3.6 We recommend that the Commissioner's Office returns to the High • 0.0 previous methods of managing risk by reintroducing a risk Tilgit register and risk management policy.
+3.4 c) Once this review has been undertaken, we recommend that • , all statistics produced and reporting made in relation to investigations is redrafted and submitted to the relevant stakeholder including but not limited to the Standards Commission and Parliamentary committee's using information directly from the CMS system.
+3.5 We recommend that the AAB is re-engaged and that there is High 5.5 engagement on a regular basis. riigii 3.6 We recommend that the Commissioner's Office returns to the High 5.0 i ligi i previous methods of managing risk by reintroducing a risk register and risk management policy.
 The risk management policy should then be reviewed annually and the risk register quarterly.
 Engagement should be made on a regular basis with AAB members to review the risk management approach and risk register.
-We would recommend that internal auditors 2 7 (once appointed) also perform a review in this area.
-Lligh 3.7 SMT meetings should be formalised with an agenda and High formal minutes taken to record both the discussions undertaken and the decisions made.
+We would recommend that internal auditors (once appointed) also perform a review in this area.
+3.7 SMT meetings should be formalised with an agenda and High • formal minutes taken to record both the discussions undertaken and the decisions made.
 Any decisions made outside of these meetings should recorded within the minute.
 Minutes should be made available to staff and be published on the website in line with the publication scheme.
 3.8 Given the direction of travel and the expectation for public Low • sector organisations to demonstrate continuous improvement on openness and transparency we recommend that the Commissioner's Office considers holding public meetings.
-3.9 a) The Commissioners' Office need to urgently review all High • policies and procedures in place.
-Although the organisation is FOI Policy aware of this it should be treated with a higher priority level.
-O/S.
+300 ļ (Q a) The Commissioners' Office need to urgently review all High 3.9 a) The Commissioners' Office need to urgently review all policies and procedures in place.
+Although the organisation is High •